IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 | `type`    | The type of test result.
 The value of this must be `unittest` for unit tests, `fvt` for functional verification tests, or `code` for code coverage tests.  |
 | `fileLocation`      | The test result file's location.    |

-Here are the parameters in example commands.
-The first command publishes Mocha unit test results, and the second command publishes code coverage test results.
+The following example shows these parameters in commands.
+The first command publishes Mocha unit test results.
+The second command publishes code coverage test results.

 ```
 publishTestResult type:'unittest', fileLocation: './mochatest.json'